7H3XXX/sika-backend/README.md

 ## Database Setup and Migrations

 This project uses [Drizzle Kit](https://orm.drizzle.team/docs/overview) for managing database migrations with PostgreSQL.
-To streamline local development, the `apps/api` directory includes a `docker-compose.yaml` file that provisions a PostgreSQL database container.
+To streamline local development, the project includes a `docker-compose.yaml` file that provisions a PostgreSQL database container.

 ### Prerequisites